michaelgaunt404/replicaToolkitR/README.md

 This package contains a number of functions that create interactive, filterable leaflet widgets that can aid you in your analysis and research.

-Make widget of acquired network links, see example below code:
+Make an interactive filterable map widget of acquired network links, see example below code:
 ``` r
 data("replica_queried_network_links")